• Home

 Their world is small

 Their sphere of activity is often reduced to their home and their backyard; spiritually speaking we could say, to their home and their church.
 Some of them might extend their horizons to their community, but not much more.
-They usually remain within the confinement of their comfort zone where they feel secure and at home.
+They usually remain within the confines of their comfort zone where they feel secure and at home.

 Their sense of tragedy is distorted